z3nz/my-jsql/CONTRIBUTING.md

 Commit, push to your fork and [submit a pull request](https://github.com/z3nz/my-jsql/compare).

 I'd love to review any pull requests and I'll try to respond ASAP.
-I'm currently still in the process of defining what my coding style preference is, so FWIW, try to stick to the style you see 😸 (eslint should also help).
+I'm currently still in the process of defining what my coding style preference is, so FWIW, try to stick to the style you see 😸